dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-tips.md

 **Drag and drop**

 You can also drag and drop files in the file tree or in the editor.
-Use the file breadcrumb on the top of the IDE for quick, linear navigation.
+Use the file breadcrumb on the top of the IDE for quicker navigation.
 You can access adjacent files in the same file by right-clicking on the breadcrumb file.

 **Search across files**